Rosemary Garlic Pork Roast

 Instructions

-5. Roast uncovered for 20 minutes, and then reduce the heat to 300 degrees.
-Continue to cook for 4-5 hours, or until the internal temperature reads 185 degrees.
+• Roast uncovered for 20 minutes, and then reduce the heat to 300 degrees.
+Continue to cook for 4-5 hours, or until the internal temperature reads 145 degrees when inserted into the thickest part of the meat.

 Notes